-If you're thinking of experimenting with lash eyelashes or trying eyelash extensions, you're probably wondering if strip lashes could ruin your natural lashes.
-After all, it can take months for lashes to grow back, and the last you want it to cause more harm than good.
+If you're thinking of experimenting with lash eyelashes or eyelash extensions, you're probably wondering if strip lashes could ruin your natural lashes.
 At Ashleykennedy.com, we're giving you a rundown of everything you need to know about strip lashes and how they impact your natural lashes.

 At Ashleykennedy.com, our strip lashes are hand-made and come in a variety of styles, including faux mink and synthetic lashes.
 We make our strip lashes using synthetic fibers for a natural look.

 Most people who want to add length or volume to their lashes choose to do so with strip lashes.
-They're a more affordable alternative to a lash lift, and you can change up your look virtually every day.
+They're a more affordable alternative and add versatility to your look every day.
 Strip lashes are easy to wear and beginner-friendly.

 The majority of people who use strip lashes don't see any damage occurring to their natural eyelashes.
-It's all about the application and removal process.
+The secret is all about the application and removal process.

 Can Strip Lashes Ruin My Eyelashes?

 The answer is that potentially yes.
 It's all about the type of eyelashes that you use and the application process that you choose.
 The eyelash glue is often what does the most harm.
 Cheaper eyelash glue is usually packed full of chemicals, we pride our selves in bringing you a Leaping Bunny Certified Cruelty Free and Vegan Lash Adhesive.

 Will strip lashes ruin your natural eyelashes?
-Not if you know how to apply them properly.
+Not if you know learn to apply them properly.

 How Can I Look After My Natural Lashes?

 You want to make sure you're using lash glue that is safe for your eyelashes and won't irritate them.
-The best way to stop strip lashes from causing any problems is by learning how to apply and remove them.
-You should always be applying your eyelash glue above your natural lashes, keeping them out of contact with the chemicals in the glue.
+The best way to prevent strip lashes from causing any problems is by learning how to apply and remove them.
+You should always be applying your falsies above your natural lashes and avoiding harmful chemicals and products.

-On the topic of safety, you want to make sure you avoid getting the eyelash glue anywhere near your eyes.
+On the topic of safety, you want to make sure you avoid getting the eyelash glue in your eyes.
 If you wear contact lenses, you want to be extra careful to avoid accidents with the glue.

-The real risk comes when you're taking off your strip lashes.
-We've all been guilty of pulling our lashes off at the end of a night out, just before our head hits the pillow.
-You want to give your lashes a little more TLC and properly remove your falsies.
+The real risk tips are when you're removing your strip lashes.
+We've all been tempted to pull our lashes off at the end of a night out, just before our head hits the pillow.
+Give your lashes a little more TLC and properly remove your falsies.

-The best way to take off your strip lashes is to use an oil-based waterproof makeup remover to help dissolve the glue.
-If you can remove the adhesive, you won't be pulling on your lashes.
-You want to remove your strip lashes as slowly as possible after using the makeup remover.
-If you pull your strip lashes off without using the makeup remover, you're going to cause damage.
+The best way to take off your strip lashes is to use a makeup remover to help dissolve the glue.
+If you can remove or loosen the adhesive, you won't be pulling on your natural lashes.
+You want to remove your strip lashes as slowly after using the makeup remover.

-If you remove your stirp lashes properly, your natural eyelashes should look just like they did before you applied your falsies.
-You shouldn't see any negative impact on the growth of your lashes or their condition.
-If you notice a stray eyelash, you likely need to be a little more careful with applying and removing your strip lashes.
+If you remove your strip lashes properly, your natural eyelashes should look just like they did before you applied your falsies.
+You shouldn't see any negative impact on the growth of your lashes.
+If you notice anything, you likely need to be a little more careful with applying and removing your strip lashes.

 Your strip lashes will usually be the last part of your makeup routine.
 For the best results, you want to curl your natural lashes to help your strip lashes blend in with your natural eyelashes.
-You don't have to worry about any damage to your lashes as the rubber coating on the curler keeps them protected.
-You can add a coat of mascara at this stage if you want a more dramatic look.
+The rubber coating on the lash curler keeps your natural lashes protected.

 When you take your strip lashes out of the box, you want to add a thin line of lash glue onto the band.
 Wait for around 10 seconds for the lash glue to become tacky or if you are using our adhesive liner apply immediately.
 Make sure to read the instructions on your selected lash adhesive for best application.
-I find using a pair of tweezers can help you hold the strip lashes in place and press them against the space just above your natural lash line.
-You don't want to apply your strip lashes on your natural lashes – there should be a space between the two.
+I find using a pair of tweezers can help you hold the strip lashes in place and press them inward against your natural lash line.
+You don't want to apply your strip lashes on your natural lashes.

 Once your lashes are on, let them dry.
 You can test the glue's bonding by lightly tugging on the center of the strip lashes to make sure they're correctly attached.